fanenr/mini_json/readme.md

-# json_parser is a header-only library about json
+# mini_json is a header-only json library
-the main header file is json_parser.hpp
-the case.cpp is some testing